IIIF/cookbook-recipes/recipe/0261-non-rectangular-commenting/index.md

 Community feedback on the original version of this recipe led to conversations and thence to the decision to expand its discussion of SVG.
 If you have comments on this or any recipe, speak up in the `#cookbook` channel on the [IIIF Slack workspace](https://iiif.slack.com/).

 SVG implementations and affordances occupy a large and complex space.
 Not all implementations have the same affordances, and not all affordances are present in all implementations.
-To take just one paired example of SVG creation software in MacOS, SVG paths exported from GIMP 2.10 will set an origin at the upper left corner of a bounding box while one generated in Acorn 7 will set an origin in the lower left corner.
+To take just one facet of SVG creation software, the output from one such tool may set an origin point at the upper left corner of a bounding box while another may set an origin in the lower left corner.
 Conventional browser support is equally complex: All major browsers natively [provide basic support](https://caniuse.com/svg), though tiles don't scale properly in MS Edge and important details such as `img` vs `object` container support are not considered "basic", at least by this common matrix.

-In view of this complexity, and acknowledging that requiring viewers to implement the full SVG specification on a Canvas is impractical, this recipe suggests the following guidelines.
-As a baseline, viewers should accomodate IIIF annotations in SVG that use the following features:
+In view of this complexity, and acknowledging that expecting viewers to implement the full SVG specification on a Canvas is impractical (as well as contrary to the W3C Web Annotation specification), this recipe suggests viewers that handle SVG rendering themselves support at least the following features:
-+ basic shapes [or does `path` cover all of these]
++ named shapes
-	+ `rect`
 	+ `circle`
 	+ `ellipse`
 	+ `line`
 	+ `polyline`
 	+ `polygon`
-+ `clipPath`, including path references to one or more
 + `viewBox`
-+ `path`s with any valid coordinate labeling and textual formatting
++ `g`
-+ multiple `path`s in an `svg` element
++ `path`, including multiple `path`s inside a `g`

 For maximum compatibility with viewers, manifest creators should ensure that any non-rectangular annotations are limited to the above list as well.
 Going beyond this list, or keeping to the SVG features contained therein but adding interaction or multiplicity of them, risks your non-rectangular annotations not appearing in a viewer.
 In the case of SVG non-rectangular annotations, it may not be feasible for viewers may to display only the supported features and discard the rest, as they can do for manifests more generally.